-He opened the cell and took a step inside until he towered over her.
+He opened the cell and took a step inside towering over her.
 If she were standing, even with her 5’8” frame, they’d be nose to nose, but he rarely allowed that.
 He liked to feel bigger than he was and forced everyone to sit or kneel in front of him, as if he were a king of some sort.
-If they refused, he put them in the box— a narrow wooden contraption that only allowed the person inside to be in a kneeling position.
-Saif would leave her there for hours.
-She still had scars on her knees from her many trips to the box.
+If they refused, he put them in the box— a narrow wooden contraption that compelled the person inside into a kneeling position.
+Saif had left her there for hours.
+Her knees still had scars from her many trips to the box.
 But with his whip in hand, Zaya knew today’s visit wasn’t about feeling superior or sending her to the box.
 He wanted answers and would punish her to get them.
 The soup she’d just eaten roiled in her stomach.
-She couldn’t live through another session with Saif.
+She couldn’t endure through another session with Saif.
 Hanging on was starting to sound like the worst idea she’d ever had.

 He toed her knee with his boot.
-“I think you need one more chance to truly tell me everything.”
+“I think you need a bit more encouragement to truly tell me everything.”

 “There’s nothing more to tell, I swear it.”
 She backed herself against the wall.
 “Please.
 I don’t know anything.”

 Saif chuckled, a sadistic echo that radiated prickles of dread down her spine.
 “But I think you do.”
-He nodded to the guard behind him, who stepped forward to take the candlestick from Saif so he could grab Zaya by the arm.
-She knocked over the bowl trying to get her feet under her, but he didn’t wait and dragged her down the hall.
+He nodded to the guard behind him, who stepped forward to take the candlestick from Saif, who then grabbed Zaya by the arm.
+She knocked over the bowl trying to find her balance, but he merely dragged her behind him down the hall.

 She knew the room he was taking her to like the back of her hand.
-A metal table was in the middle of it with restraints to hold down her hands and feet.
+A metal table was in the middle of it with restraints for her hands and feet.
 When she didn’t answer his questions, he would whip the sensitive soles of her feet and palms of her hands.
 It was his specialty.